dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 ### AVOID abbreviations and acronyms unless they are obvious.

-Many people don't know what "i.e.", "e.g." and "et. al." mean.
+Many people don't know what "i.e.", "e.g." and "et al." mean.
 That acronym that you're sure everyone in your field knows may not be as widely known as you think.